With their family business booming, the Zells took a wild approach with their newest storefront in Alaska

 “Now I get to celebrate it,” he says, “which is awesome.
 This has been one of the best experiences of my life.
 Granted, not every day is perfect — it’s still retail — but it’s just fun to see your community.”

 As the shop’s success has grown, Teri has made a point of seeking out local nonprofits that need help.
-She gives monthly donations to various causes within the local community, ranging from the animal shelter to school lunches to projects undertaken by the sheriff’s department.
+She gives monthly donations to various causes within the local community, ranging from the animal shelter to school lunches to projects undertaken by local law enforcement.

 “I think it’s really important,” she says.
 “Our community is supporting us greatly and I think it’s important to give back.”